NeXt-Warning-System/project/updates/Warningtemplate.md

 ## What we’ve been up to​ this week​

-  1 Recruiting and Setting up User Research Session with Duty Officer and Citizen
+  1 Recruiting and Setting up User Research Session with Duty Officer and Citizens

-  2 Deploying Our first iteration to GOV UK Platform as a Service
+  2 Deploying Our first iteration on to GOV UK Platform as a Service

-  3 Creation of a Builid Pipeline
+  3 Creation of a Development Builid Pipeline

   4 Reviewing and prioritizing User stories and needs